Education Funding

 Other funding

-If you have a disability which significantly affects your ability to perform tasks required in caring for yourself or that affects your mobility then from age 16 you may be eligible to apply for Personal Independence Payment (PIP).
-Should you be awarded this then this payment is not calculated as income and will not affect anything else you may be entitled to.
-See our guide here:
+If you have a disability which significantly affects your ability to perform tasks required in caring for yourself or that affects your mobility then from age 16 you may be eligible to apply for Adult Disability Payment (ADP).
+Should you be awarded it then this payment is not calculated as income and will not affect anything else you may be entitled to.

 Help or reasonable adjustments